-If you love your property now but know that one day you’ll need to sell it, you could maximise its day-to-day value for yourself in the short term while boosting its value in the long term for when you come to sell.
+If you love your house now but know that one day you’ll need to sell it, you could maximise its day-to-day value for yourself in the short term while boosting its value in the long term for when you come to sell.

 Before you make any major changes, check how much your property is currently worth using a free online tool or ask a few estate agents to visit your home and estimate its value.

 This will help you determine the value per square metre and therefore determine the potential return on an extension more accurately.

 What yields the biggest profit will usually be addition of extra rooms, like a loft or basement conversion, or a large extension.
 But there are also other, cheaper ways to increase your property’s value and your quality of life while living there.

 If lack of space is your major issue with the property, apply to the local planning authority (LPA) to see if you can extend it.
 To get your hands on the cash to make these changes, you could remortgage your home and release some of the equity.

 Planning permission is a fickle thing, and the likelihood of being approved depends on a number of factors – but you categorically cannot build without it.
 If the council finds out you went ahead and built after a refusal, you will be served an “enforcement notice” ordering you to reverse any changes you made immediately.
 You can always appeal the LPA’s decision, but it can be a long and arduous process.

 If you are unable to make your property bigger because you did not get the planning permission or you perhaps live in a flat that can’t be extended, there are still a number of things you can do to adapt it to your needs and boost its value at the same time:

 Here we mean structural problems like subsidence, rising damp and cracks as well as old wiring, plumbing and central heating.